vctfence/scrapbee/AUTOMATION.md

 To call Scrapyard API from regular extensions, automation should be enabled manually at the Scrapyard advanced settings page (**ext+scrapyard://advanced**).
 It is not necessary to enable automation to use the code below from iShell commands.
+With iShell helper application it is, for example, possible to retrieve the content of Scrapyard archives and pass it for processing in Python.

 The following messages are currently available: